SelenaJL/swiftie-song-app/README.md

 # Install Node.js dependancies
 npm install

-# Run on http://localhost:3000 and open in web browser
+# Run on localhost, port 3000
 npm start -p 3000
 ```

+**Important note**: While opening http://localhost.:3000 in your web browser is the same as http://127.0.0.1.:3000, the Spotify integration with OAuth 2.0 requires the latter.

 ## Development Plan